linux2647/temperature_grapher/README.md

 possible, but they have not been tested.
 The app has been tested on macOS and Linux environments; other environments including Windows has not been tested.

+In the following example, the blue and red lines are the internal and external temperatures, as recorded by the temperature_sensor app.

 ![Example graph](doc/sample.png)

 ## Database Schema